-The following table disaggregates the Company’s revenue for the years ended December 31 as indicated:
+The following table disaggregates the Company’s revenue for the three months ended March 31 as indicated:

 The entire disclosure of revenue from contract with customer to transfer good or service and to transfer nonfinancial asset.
 Includes, but is not limited to, disaggregation of revenue, credit loss recognized from contract with customer, judgment and change in judgment related to contract with customer, and asset recognized from cost incurred to obtain or fulfill contract with customer.
 Excludes insurance and lease contracts.